leolellisr/poke_RL/README.md

 It is necessary to install the requirements available at requirements_poke_env.yml.

 For training, it is necessary to run Pokémon Showdown <https://play.pokemonshowdown.com> on localhost.
+Showdown is [open-source](https://github.com/smogon/pokemon-showdown.git).

+## Goal and Motivation

+* This project aims to employ different reinforcement learning techniques to train agents in a Pokémon battle simulator;

+* Our motivation is that the trainer automatically learns, by making decisions through the analysis of states and rewards related to their performance, how to win battles throughout the episodes, noticing:
+  * the different types between Pokémon;
+  * which moves cause more damage to the opponent's Pokémon;
+  * what are the possible strategies using no-damage moves;
+  * and the best times to switch Pokémon.
+  * Move's effects: Some moves have [additional effects](https://bulbapedia.bulbagarden.net/wiki/Additional_effect). e.g.: Iron Head have 30% chance of flinching the target (target cannot move in the turn).

-##  *The  problem addressed *
+##  **The  problem addressed**
 * [Pokémon](https://www.pokemon.com) is a popular Japanese RPG (Role Playing Game) which stands a world championship every year;
 * One single [battle](https://bulbapedia.bulbagarden.net/wiki/Pokémon_battle) of Pokémon has two players.
 Each player has a 6-Pokémon team;
 * Each Pokémon has: